-Released on 10 May 1993 as a response to grunge, Modern Life Is Rubbish showcased Blur’s new aesthetic – an evocation of modern British life that formed the template for their next three albums.
+Released on 10 May 1993 as a response to grunge, their second album Modern Life Is Rubbish showcased Blur’s new aesthetic – an evocation of modern British life that formed the template for their next three albums.
 Behind a sleeve depicting a Mallard locomotive, Damon Albarn sang about being lost on the Westway, Sunday roasts and shopping in Portobello Road market.

 Blur’s third album, Parklife (1994), was a perfect balance of brash pop (Girls and Boys, Tracy Jacks) and melancholic ballads (To The End).
 The album – released less than three weeks after Kurt Cobain‘s suicide – became Britpop‘s rallying cry.

 Their fourth album The Great Escape (1995) paid homage to the English tradition of music-hall pop, as exemplified by The Kinks, Ian Dury and Madness, who all combined wry, observational lyrics about everyday life with a tragicomic pathos.

 Singer and wordsmith Damon Albarn had attended drama school, and appropriately most Blur songs were like miniature satirical plays.
 The Great Escape was full of third-person vignettes that caricatured English stereotypes, such as Ernold Same – a brief sketch about a conformist commuter crushed by soul-numbing routine.

 Country House – the single that beat Oasis to the UK #1 spot – is about a city gent who retreats from the urban rat race.
 Mocking a name-dropping poseur, Charmless Man echoes the heavy-handed satire of The Kinks‘ Dedicated Follower of Fashion, while Top Man is a punning portrait of a womanising thug who’s “naughty by nature/shooting guns on the High Street of Love”.